+The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
-We are a caring community, whose values are built on mutual trust and respect for all.
-The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+We are a caring community, whose values are built on Christian values, mutual trust and respect for all.
+The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a constructive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

-The school has a number of school rules (the Golden Rules), but the primary aim of the behaviour policy is not a system to enforce rules.
-It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
+The school has a number of school rules, but the primary aim of the behaviour policy is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.

 This policy aims to help children to grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.

 The school is in agreement with the Norfolk County Council guidelines on Racial Equality and has adopted the recommended system for recording racist incidents: see the Racial Equality scheme.
 A log is kept with the head teacher.

 We praise and reward children for good behaviour in a variety of ways:

 - All staff congratulate children.
 Individual teachers and support staff distribute awards such as dojo’s, right choice cards or children’s names are put onto the ‘Proud Cloud’.
 These are given by staff to children either for consistent good work or to acknowledge outstanding effort